Volcán Putana: The volcano

 Volcán Putana is a 5890 m high volcano elongated from north to south.
 It is constructed by lavas and pyroclastic material, with effusive products such as lava domes and lava flows forming the bulk of the edifice.
 Most lava flows were viscous enough that they do not exceed 3 km of length, older flows are longer.
 Younger lava flows occur on the western slope, and some lava flows appear to be younger than the last glacial age.

 The summit contains a 500 m wide summit crater which itself contains two smaller craters, one is 300 m wide and lies on the northeastern side and the other with a width of 130 m is in the centre of the summit crater.
 Lava flows/lava domes are emplaced in the southern part of the main summit crater, and there are deposits of past Vulcanian eruptions.
 Additional adventive vents occur on the slopes of Volcán Putana; a particularly noticeable fan-shaped flow northwest of Volcán Putana originated in such a flank vent.

 The volcano forms part of a complex of ash flows and cones which covers a surface area of 600 km2.
 Volcán Putana was constructed on the Purificar and Tatio ignimbrites of Pliocene-Pleistocene age; the whole edifice is constructed around a pre-Holocene volcano.
+It is part of a cluster of volcanoes that extends south to Sairecabur, the densest such cluster in the Central Andes, and overlie the Cerro Chaxas lava dome complex.

 Volcanic rocks found at Volcán Putana include basaltic andesite, andesite and dacite.
 Minerals contained in the rocks include pyroxene in the andesites and biotite and hornblende in the dacites.

 Neighbouring mountains include the Cerros Aguita Blanca in the east, Cerro Amarillo in the southeast, Curiquinca south-southwest of Volcán Putana and Escalante and Cerro Colorado to the south-southwest.
 Curiquinca, El Apagado and Sairecabur together form a major volcanic group.

 A 1985 map shows a persistent ice/snow cover on Volcán Putana.
 The slopes of Volcán Putana drain north into the west-flowing Río Aguita Blanca, east into the Salar de Chalviri and southeast into the Río Blanco and from there into the Laguna Verde-Laguna Blanca system.
 The Río Putana originates on the northern flank of Volcán Putana, which forms its headwaters.
 It joins with the Río Jauna to form the Río Grande, which in turn joins the Río Salado to form the Río San Pedro de Atacama that eventually drains into the Salar de Atacama.